jedbro/initialstate-smartapp/README.md

-# Initial State Hubitat For  - WORK IN PROGRESS
+# Initial State Hubitat App

 This repository is a host of the Initial State Event Sender - a dirivitive of the SmartThings SmartApp forked for Hubitat Evolution, intended to make easy the process of sending events that occur on an HE network to Initial State for visualization.

 ### DIY Version

+0. Sign up for a free trial, or freed .edu account at
 1. Copy the code from [`unbuffered-event-sender.groovy`](https://raw.githubusercontent.com/jedbro/initialstate-smartapp/master/unbuffered-event-sender.groovy)
 2. Log in to your local HE server.
 3. Navigate to App Code